joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/using-the-external-api/basics-of-using-the-external-api.md

 As you work on more advanced applications, you may find a need to set up communication between the SWF file and the container application.
-For instance, it’s common for a web page to display text or other information in HTML, and include a SWF file to display dynamic visual content such as a chart or video.
+For instance, it's common for a web page to display text or other information in HTML, and include a SWF file to display dynamic visual content such as a chart or video.
 In such a case, you might want to make it so that when users click a button on the web page, it changes something in the SWF file.
 ActionScript contains a